-So don't even THINK about leaving the yard without a sample of the granite you're buying.
-If you can't get one, don't buy the granite.
+So don’t even THINK about leaving the yard without a sample of the granite you’re buying.
+If you can’t get a sample, don’t buy the granite.
 Period.

 Having a sample will not give you a visual of how it will look installed but you’ll at least have the correct colour sample when choosing backsplash and floor tile to coordinate.

-My sister Lea is currently choosing finishes for a new townhouse she's moving into with her husband in June.
-Every time she wants to consider a change my first question is "Well, make sure you drop by the flooring store and pick up a sample of your hardwood, otherwise you won't know which stain colour to choose for your cabinets."
-Yes before you ask, I have pitched hard for white cabinets but her husband is wearing her down.
+When I helped my sister Lea chose finishes for her new townhouse, every time she considered changing something my first question was, “Well, make sure you drop by the flooring store and pick up a sample of your hardwood, otherwise you won’t know which stain colour to choose for your cabinets.”

-Since she has never been in a position to choose everything new, it's a new concept for her to be requesting samples of the products and finishes she's buying.
-And many of my clients are the same.
+Since she has never been in a position to choose everything new, it’s a new concept for her to be requesting samples of the products and finishes she’s buying.
+And many of my clients are in the same situation.

 By the way, the same phenomenon happens with area rugs that are hanging up in the carpet store.
 Until you get that puppy on the floor, where it will actually be placed–not on the wall–it will many times look much lighter hanging there in the store.